dockermgeo/vedops/README.md

 # ![LOGO](docs/logo32.png) Vedops
+---

-build: V1.40
+build: v1.44

 Vedops, or with other words: **Versioning DevOps**.
 This app serve a API to commit version of build- or deployinformation to a mongodb-Databasesystem in the backend.

-The Frontend gives you a overview about your build/deployments etc.
+The Frontend gives you a overview about your build/deployments etc. The UI support untils to 5 stages.

 ![Pipeline reporting](docs/pipeline-reporting.png)